baniak66/monte-event-tickets/README.md

 # README

-###### The application allows users to see event details like name, date, time and available tickets types and quantity.
+The application allows users to see event details like name, date, time and available tickets types and quantity.
 Signed in users can make a reservation and see the state of reservation.
 Signed in users can also make a payment for reserved tickets.
 Reservation is automatically canceled if the user didn't make payment in 15 minutes from the initialization of reservation.

 ## MAIN ENDPOINTS

-* show event
+* show event,
-  path:   `/events/show/:id`
+  path:   `/events/show/:id`,
-  method: `GET
+  method: `GET`,
-  accepted pa`rams:
+  accepted params:
   ```
     {
-      id: int # (event id)
+      "id": int # (event id)
     }
   ```
   returns: json resopnse with event data

-* create reservation
+* create reservation,
-  authentication required (auth headers)
+  authentication required (auth headers),
-  path:   `/reservations/create`
+  path:   `/reservations/create`,
-  method: `POST`
+  method: `POST`,
   accepted params:
   ```
     {
-      event_id:     int, # (event id)
+      "event_id":     int, # (event id)
-      even:         int, # amount of even type tickets ordered
+      "even":         int, # amount of even type tickets ordered
-      all_together: int, # amount of all_together type tickets ordered
+      "all_together": int, # amount of all_together type tickets ordered
-      avoid_one:    int  # amount of avoid_one type tickets ordered
+      "avoid_one":    int  # amount of avoid_one type tickets ordered
     }
   ```
   returns: 200 status in case of success action or 422 status with json contain error messages

-* show reservation
+* show reservation,
-  authentication required (auth headers)
+  authentication required (auth headers),
-  path:   `/reservations/show/:id`
+  path:   `/reservations/show/:id`,
-  method: `GET`
+  method: `GET`,
   accepted params:
   ```
     {
-      id: int # (event id)
+      "id": int # (event id)
     }
   ```
   returns: json resopnse with reservation data

-* create payment
+* create payment,
-  authentication required (auth headers)
+  authentication required (auth headers),
-  path:   `/payments/create`
+  path:   `/payments/create`,
-  method: `POST`
+  method: `POST`,
   accepted params:
   ```
     {
-      id:     int, # (id of reservation)
+      "id":     int, # (id of reservation)
-      amount: int  # (reserved tickets price amount)
+      "amount": int  # (reserved tickets price amount)
     }
   ```
   returns: 200 status in case of success action or 422 status with json contain error messages